pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

  - the entire route object,
  - parameters from the Url and
  - other useful things.

-The url is build with the `Url` class

 ## Dispatch your own events